Isabella-Mitchell/gather-recipe-website/README.md

 - The search functionality does not search by cuisine name as these are not stored in Mongo DB.
 I would also like to add a filter to the Find Recipes page that filters by cuisine name.

+### Tags are clickable and act as a filter

+- The tags are used within the search function so they are searchable.
+However they could be used in further ways, such as being clickable and showing other recipes with the same tag.

 ### More “Featured Collections”

 - I feel the index page would be improved by having more featured collections such as Most Favourited or Fewest Ingrediants.